Circular Leadership

 Action

-We work alone all the time.
-We wield our personal power, ideas, and commitments to carry things forward independently, and we dream in our heads with radical freedoms that are unique to us.
-Genius also emerges when people join together and bring their unique contributions into coordinated, collectivized forms of action in which the sum is greater than the parts.
-In coordination and collectivity, our own needs, ideas, powers, skills, and actions come alongside others.
+We often wield our personal power, ideas, and commitments to carry things forward independently, and we dream in our heads with freedoms that are unique to us.
+Genius also emerges when people join together and bring unique contributions into coordinated forms of action in which the sum is greater than the parts.
+In coordination, our own needs, ideas, powers, skills, and actions come alongside others.
 We are also accountable to others.

 Somewhere along the line, coordinated action comes with drastically consolidated power in which accountability is not equally shared across all members of a system.
 Important and unique ideas get suppressed, oppressed, and subsumed into the vision of a small group of people at the top of a hierarchy.
-In other words, you act, but your actions might reflects someone else's beliefs — a form of structural power inequity — and you might still bear the brunt of responsibility.
-This often happens to BIPOC communities or people with less wealth.
+In other words, you act, but your actions might reflect someone else's beliefs — a form of structural power inequity — and you might still bear the brunt of responsibility.
+This often happens to peoples who experience systemic injustice.

 Credit

 But somewhere along the line, as power consolidates in hierarchies, credit is not shared.
 The contributions of individuals with less structural power are erased, and their ideas are represented and appropriated by others.
-This often happens to BIPOC communities or people with less wealth.
+This often happens to peoples who experience systemic injustice.

 Ownership

 Individuals have the right to freely and independently express, carry forward, and earn from their ideas.
-Intellectual property laws in modern times have been largely designed to incentivize innovation, and there is evidence that it has spurred new art forms, scientific achievements, and inventions that might not have been possible without it.
-It has also played a role in building wealth for individual artists, entertainers, athletes, and other creators of color.
-In an era of extreme wealth inequality, we think intellectual property rights can, in part, serve justice.
+Intellectual property laws have incentivized innovation, and sparked new art forms, scientific achievements, and inventions that might not have been possible without it.
+It has also played a role in building wealth for BIPOC creators.
+In an era of extreme wealth inequality, we think intellectual property rights can serve justice.

-But somewhere along the line, as power consolidates, ownership is not equally shared.
-The ideas and creativity of BIPOC communities are stolen and appropriated, and the benefits of their own ideas do not come to them, while access to technical support in navigating complex laws favors people with wealth.
-Life saving technologies are also out of reach of those who need them to survive, and we apply the concept of ownership in a way that has centered human possession-ism and false dominance, corrupting our relationship with the planet we call home.
+But somewhere along the line, as power consolidates, ownership is not fairly shared.
+The ideas and creativity of people who experience systemic injustice are chronically stolen and appropriated, and the benefits of their own ideas do not come to them.
+Meanwhile, access to technical support in navigating complex laws favors people with wealth.
+Life saving technologies are also out of reach of those who need them to survive, and the extreme application of ownership philosophy has ultimately corrupted our relationship with the planet.

 Pay

-Individuals have a right to freelance, move from job to job, and earn on their own in a way that fits their unique expertise, interests, and capacities.
-In service to coordinated action, coordinated creation, and collective benefit, we often find that it makes sense to coordinate our incomes to pool and distribute salaries, health insurance, and other collective goods.
+Individuals have a right to freelance, move from job to job, and earn in ways that fit their unique interests and capacities.
+In service to coordinated action and collective benefit, we often find that it makes sense to coordinate our incomes to pool and distribute salaries, health insurance, and other collective goods.

 But somewhere along the line, as power consolidates into hierarchies, income and benefits are not equally shared.
-We have extreme pay gaps, advanced and further worsened by individuals with power who perpetuate a narrative that their inherent value — including their opinions, intelligence, expertise, and way of leading — is greater.
+We have extreme pay gaps, advanced by individuals with power who perpetuate a narrative that their inherent value — including their opinions, intelligence, expertise, and way of leading — is greater.

 • When, if ever, is consolidated power necessary, and why?